ElihuJones/pigs-and-bulls/README.md

 5. See a 26 letter alphabet to help:
     * Shows updatable alphabet to help, crosses out letters already used

-6. Players can enter their name at the start of the game, stored in an array, and outputted on victory/defeat screen.

-7. For 2 player game, add RNG/Coin Flip for who goes first.
+6. Have an option for a 2 player game.

-8. In a 2 player game, If playing again, switch starting player
+7. In a 2 player game, If playing again, switch starting player

-9. Users can choose the word size for the computer to generate word from
+8. Users can choose the word size for the computer to generate word from

 [^1]: A word or phrase in which each letter occurs the same number of times